GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 • User scope: This scope gives you a long-term view of how individual users behave over time.

-Focus on User Journey Over Time
+Focus on User Journey – behavior across multiple sessions.

 It’s like looking at the puzzle box cover.
 It gives you an overview of the completed puzzle (the user’s journey over time), but it doesn’t show you the details of how the puzzle was assembled (individual sessions or actions).